Bread 🍂

 280 g

-Whole milk, room temperature
+Whole milk, at room temperature

 10 g